Elizabeth's Kitchen Diary

 Instructions

-• Crumble your chosen cereal bars and microwave for 30 seconds.
+• Crumble 100 grams lower calorie cereal bars and microwave for 30 seconds.

 • Process in a mini food processor until broken down and press into the base of four dessert dishes.
 Chill the bases in the fridge while you prepare the filling.

-• Gently mix the Quark, cream cheese, sweetener and lemon zest together in a bowl.
+• Gently mix 250 grams low fat Quark, 180 grams light cream cheese, 10 grams granular low calorie sweetener and zest of 1 lemon together in a mixing bowl.

-• Heat 30 ml of lemon juice until very hot, but not boiling, and sprinkle over the gelatine granules.
+• Heat 30 ml of lemon juice until very hot, but not boiling, and sprinkle over 8 grams gelatine granules.
 Whisk until dissolved.
 Test to see if the granules are dissolved by rubbing a little of the lemon mixture between your thumb and forefinger.

 • Fold into the Quark mixture and spoon over the dessert bases.